Manianise/TP/README.md

 > ## Before we begin
 >
-> Make sure to have minikube, kubernetes and docker installed for any of the apps to run
+> Make sure you have minikube, kubernetes and docker installed for any of the apps to run
-> Make sure you are in the minikube environment in your terminal.
-You can do so by typing the following :
->> (Ubuntu) : eval $(minikube -p minikube docker-env) | (Windows) minikube -p minikube docker-env | Invoke-Expression
+> Clone the repository
+> Every command given below are to be written directly from root directory

-## How to launch the Nginx app
+## How to launch the Time app

-- Go to the stateless folder
+- kubectl apply -f .\Vlad\time-app\
+- minikube service -n default adminer frontend

 ## How to launch the Wordpress App

+- kubectl apply -k .\PA\stateful\
+- minikube service -n wp-app wordpress

+## How to launch the Nginx App

+- kubectl apply -f .\PA\stateless\
+- minikube service -n nginx --all